-Program income must be used in accordance with the standards set forth in 2 CFR § 200.307 as adopted by the U.S. Department of Justice in 2 CFR § 2800.101.
+Program income must be used in accordance with the standards set forth in 2 C.F.R. § 200.307.
 Program income generated from an award can be

 - 1. deducted from total allowable project costs to determine net allowable costs to reduce the federal award; - 2. added to the federal award to increase funds committed to the project; - 3. used to meet the cost sharing or matching requirement of the federal award.